JimmyALiu/FoodBankConnect/README.md

 For testing, our client side uses Vitest and our server uses Jest.To run the automated tests, `cd` into the server or client folder and run `npm run test`.

 ## Report a Bug
 Bugs will be tracked within the Github Issues tab.
-Go to issues -> New issue -> Bug report, and fill out the template provided with the necessary information.
+Go to Issues -> New issue -> Bug report, and fill out the template provided with the necessary information.
 Please ensure that you provide information on the following:
 - Clear and concise high level description of the bug
 - Steps to reproduce it
 - Screenshots if possible/relevant
 - Device information

+Please also ensure that the bug has not already been reported.
+Known bugs can be found under the same Issues tab.